franciscovillaescusa/CAMELS/docs/source/data_access.rst

 .. attention::

-   All the simulations in the IllustrisTNG, SIMBA, and N-body suites are publicly available.
-To access the simulations of the Astrid suite please fill up `this form <https://forms.gle/XMVwuzhCMvnhFiaHA>`_.
+   All the simulations in the IllustrisTNG, SIMBA, Astrid, and N-body suites are publicly available.
+To access other simulations (e.g. IllustrisTNG SB28, Magneticum, SWIFT-Eagle...etc) please fill up `this form <https://forms.gle/XMVwuzhCMvnhFiaHA>`_.

 .. _data_access: